Aleziss/OpenHPSDR-Thetis-Skins/README.md

  * Upgraded Preview picture to reflect Thetis v2.10.3.4.

  ## 2023-12-07-01.
  * Modified new Sub RX buttons as they have change size in Thetis v2.10.3.x.
-The previous Multi RX buttons are named `chkEnableMultiRX-0/1-v2.10.0.png` and still in the folder.
+The previous Multi RX larger buttons are named `chkEnableMultiRX-0/1-v2.10.0.png` and still in the folder.
  	* Rename `chkEnableMultiRX-0/1-v2.10.0.png` to `chkEnableMultiRX-0/1.png` to get the larger Multi RX buttons version for Thetis v2.10.0.0.

  ## 2023-12-07-00.
  * Multiple upgrade and adjustments to Thetis v2.10.3.4.
  * Upgraded panels resolution.
- * Modified VFO panel to be better adjusted around the VFO buttons group.
-The previous VFO panel is renamed `panelVFO-v2.10.0.png` and still in the folder.
+ * Modified VFO panel to be better adjusted around the VFO group of buttons.
+The previous VFO Panel is renamed `panelVFO-v2.10.0.png` and still in the folder.
 	* Rename `panelVFO-v2.10.0.png` to `panelVFO.png` in case you would like to keep the previous version of Thetis 2.10.0.0.
  * Upgraded resolution of RIT and XIT buttons along with their Reset buttons.
- * There is a Panel Option named `panelOptions.full.png` that can be set for the full height of the panel.
+ * There is a Panel Option named `panelOptions.full.png` that can be set for the full height of the Panel.
  	* Rename `panelOptions.full.png` to `panelOptions.png`.
 This add space to the panel so two other buttons could be added.

  ## 2023-12-05-01.